 Of course, exposure to high heat is not good for vinyl boat seats.
 You can turn off the tool when you have done enough cleaning.
 After cleaning, let it cool down.
 I suggest you not touch it as you will surely burn your hands and fingers.

 If you’re into making stuff by yourself, you can gather some ingredients to make a cleaner.
 Here are the three formulas:

 Baking soda is well-known as a cleaning agent.
 It can be found in the kitchen and used in cleaning different things, including vinyl boat seats.
 Combine baking soda with water and dishwashing soap to produce a paste consistency.

 Make sure that you use this solution adequately before you start cleaning.
 Apply it generously on the entire seat.
 Give it some time and wipe the paste away with a clean cloth to reveal clean, shiny seats.

 Boat owners who worry about safe cleaning solutions settle for this combination.
 It is because it doesn’t have any adverse effects.
 You have to mix warm water with soap.

 After you’ve created the mixture, apply it to the seats with the help of a cloth.
-It works like magic in removing dirt and stain, similar to what a stain remover solution does.
+It works like magic in removing dirt and stain, similar to a stain remover solution.

 Apply the mixture on the seats.
 Then, wipe it up with a clean cloth.
 You’ll be happy to see spotless vinyl boat seats!